vishruthb/notes/content/Computer Systems/Operating Systems/💀 Deadlock.md

 Eliminating any of these conditions eliminates deadlock.
 # Resource Allocation Graph
-Allows us to illustrate deadlock.
+Allows us to illustrate deadlocks.

 ---
 Thread A holds resource R: